COIN: Counterfactual inpainting for weakly supervised semantic segmentation for medical images

 \subsubsection{Data consistency loss term.}

 Generated images should look similar to the images in the training dataset.
-For GAN, the two networks are trained: generator, which consists of encoder $E(\cdot)$ and decoder $G(\cdot)$, and discriminator $D(\cdot)$ and compute binary cross-entropy loss on the real/fake labels. where $P(X)$ and $P(X_{cf})$ denote distributions of real and generated images respectively.
+For GAN, the two networks are trained: generator, which consists of encoder $E(\cdot)$ and decoder $G(\cdot)$, and discriminator $D(\cdot)$ and compute binary cross-entropy loss on the real/fake labels.